 Losing weight after our first baby was easy and simple.
-We ate Paleo (aside from ice cream at night), and we took long family walks every afternoon, which was an incredibly easy thing to do with living in Rhode Island for that summer.
-Within our 6 month stay, I was down from 150 lbs to 130 and feeling energetic enough to chase around and keep up with my energetic 1-year-old.
+We ate Paleo (aside from ice cream at night), and we took long family walks every afternoon, which was an incredibly easy thing to do while living in Rhode Island for that summer.
+Within our 6 month stay, I was down from 150 lbs to 130, feeling energetic enough to chase around and keep up with my energetic 1-year-old.

 5. Accountability Partners

-Accountability partners seem to be crucial for everything… whether you’re wanting to lose weight, eat healthier, drink healthier, scale a business, rock a promotion, or enhance your skills with a hobby.
+Accountability partners seem to be crucial for everything… whether you want to lose weight, eat healthier, drink healthier, scale a business, rock a promotion, or enhance your skills with a hobby.